karrla/gitbook/workflow.md

-Documents basic information about a geographic location we work in, the GPS coordinates of that location, and basic demographic information if relevant.
+Documents basic information about a geographic location, the GPS coordinates of that location, and basic demographic information if relevant.
 This documents the WHERE.

 ### **Stakeholder profile**

-Documents primary stakeholders we work with (partners, communities, businesses/entities, etc.) and information about them.
+Documents primary stakeholders who is part of one or more projects (partners, communities, businesses/entities, etc.) and information about them.
 This documents the WHO.

 ### Project Initiation and Tracking Forms